-Although annual travel insurance plans are a once-a-year purchase for any number of trips individuals may take, it may also be too much for too little - especially when travelers don't spend enough time away from home.
+Although annual travel insurance plans will cover any number of trips you may take, it may also be a case of overkill - especially if you don't spend enough time on the road.

 Is an annual travel insurance policy truly the right purchase for everyone?

-Purchasing an annual travel insurance plan takes just as much consideration as deciding on a traditional travel insurance policy.
-Before purchasing an annual travel insurance plan, it may be prudent to consider the pros and cons of an annual travel insurance plan.
+Purchasing an annual travel insurance plan takes just as much consideration as getting a regular travel insurance plan.
+Before signing up for annual travel insurance, take a moment to consider the pros and cons.

 The pros of an annual travel insurance plan

-- The single greatest advantage of purchasing a travel insurance plan is coverage throughout the year.
+- The biggest advantage of purchasing an annual travel insurance plan is coverage throughout the year.
 Instead of buying a different policy for every international trip, travelers who purchase an annual policy are covered every time they leave the country.
-As a result, an annual travel insurance policy is often the best choice for travelers who take more than three international trips per year.
+If you go abroad more than three times every year, the annual plan is your best bet for consistent coverage.

 The cons of an annual travel insurance plan

-- Although an annual travel insurance plan can cover travelers throughout the year, one of the cons of purchasing the annual policy is the time limit extended on individual trips.
-Many popular annual travel insurance plans stipulate that a covered trip cannot exceed 90 days - the same amount of time of the most common tourist visas.
-Those who plan on being away from home for more than three months at a time may want to consider purchasing a long-term travel medical plan instead.
+- Although an annual travel insurance is a one-time buy for the entire year, one of the downsides is the time limit for individual trips.
+On most popular annual travel insurance you can't receive coverage for more than 90 consecutive days away from home.
+Conveniently, that's the same amount of time most common tourist visas last.
+If you plan on traveling for more than three months, you may want to consider purchasing a long-term travel medical plan instead.

-- Though one of the pros of annual travel insurance is unilateral coverage away from home, there are also stipulations on how far from home travelers must be before receiving coverage.
-In some cases, travelers must be at least 100 miles away from home before their annual travel insurance policy goes into effect.
-How this rule is applied while traveling around the world is at the discretion of the travel insurance provider: while trips to Canada or Mexico less than 100 miles away from home may be covered, losing luggage closer to home (even when flying) may not be covered.
-The distance requirement is a definite con of annual travel insurance plans.
+- Though one of the pros of annual travel insurance is unilateral coverage, there are also stipulations on how far from home you must go before your insurance is valid.
+In some cases, you must be at least 100 miles away from home before the annual travel insurance policy goes into effect.
+How this rule is applied while traveling around the world is at the discretion of the travel insurance provider: while trips to Canada or Mexico less than 100 miles away from home may be covered, losing luggage on a domestic flight may not be covered.

-- While an annual travel policy offers many of the same benefits as a traditional travel insurance plan, there may also be some core shortcomings compared to a traditional travel insurance plans.
-Annual travel plans sometimes reduce the benefit amount on key benefits, such as coverage for sports and hazardous activities (including skiing).
-Furthermore, common benefits including Cancel for Any Reason benefits, Cancel for Work Reason benefits, and the pre-existing condition waiver may not necessarily be available from a travel insurance policy.
-This travel insurance con may be enough to steer some travelers back to a traditional travel insurance plan.
+- While an annual travel policy offers many of the same benefits as a traditional travel insurance plan, there may also be some core shortcomings.
+For example: annual travel plans sometimes reduce benefit maximums, such as coverage for sports and hazardous activities (including skiing).
+Furthermore, common benefits including Cancel for Any Reason benefits, Cancel for Work Reason benefits, and the pre-existing condition waiver may not be available, either as part of the insurance plan or as an additional option.
+This downside alone may be enough to steer you back to a traditional travel insurance plan.

 Are there other travel insurance options available?

 For those travelers who are not sure which travel insurance policy is right for them, there are still options available to receive coverage.
-Many common travel-related credit cards offer robust travel insurance plans for cardholders, assuming they purchased their itinerary with a credit card.
-However, there are a number of travel insurance pros and cons for credit card policies.
+Many common travel-related credit cards offer robust travel insurance plans for cardholders, assuming they purchased their itinerary with it.
+However, there are a number of travel insurance pros and cons for credit cards as well.
 Be sure to understand what is covered and what is not before departing the country.

-Annual travel insurance can be the right purchase for frequent travelers, but only when they understand all the travel insurance pros and cons, including the coverage level at all turns.
-Getting the right information up front can ensure travelers get the right coverage for their adventures, no matter where they may roam.
+Annual travel insurance can be the right purchase for frequent travelers, but only when you understand all the travel insurance pros and cons, including the coverage level at all turns.
+Getting the right information up front can ensure you get the right coverage for every adventure.